Selena y Los Dinos: The Reunion: Selena ¡Vive! (2005)

-The surviving band members reunited for a historic massive tribute concert in honor of Selena on April 7, 2005.
+The surviving band members reunited for an historic massive tribute concert in honor of Selena on April 7, 2005.
 The concert, Selena ¡VIVE!, was held at the Reliant Stadium in Houston, Texas.The event not only sold out but became the highest-rated and most-viewed Spanish-language TV special ever.
 In attendance were Gloria Estefan, Kumbia Kings, and an introduction by Jennifer Lopez, who portrayed Selena in the film made about her life.
-Suzette Quintanilla, Selena's sister, the former drum player for Selena y Los Dinos, announced that the band Los Dinos were reuniting to record a new song for A.B.
+Suzette Quintanilla, Selena's sister, the former drum player for Selena y Los Dinos, announced that the band Los Dinos was reuniting to record a new song for A.B.
 Quintanilla's group Kumbia All Starz with surprise guest recording artists on the album La Vida de un Genio in 2010.

-Aftermath

-Donald Burnard "Don" Shelton II, who was one of the backing vocals singers for Selena, died on December 2, 2014, from cancer at the age of 47 and was buried at Rose Hill Memorial Park in Corpus Christi, Texas.